Zen scriptures: Transmission of the Lamp

-The Chán-tradition developed from the established tradition of "Canonical Buddhism", which "remained normative for all later Chinese Buddhism".
+The Chan-tradition developed from the established tradition of "Canonical Buddhism", which "remained normative for all later Chinese Buddhism".
 It was established by the end of the sixth century, as a result of the Chinese developing understanding of Buddhism in the previous centuries.
 One of the inventions of this Canonical Buddhism were transmission lists, called "Transmission of the Lamp", a literary device to establish a lineage.
-Both T'ien Tai and Chán took over this literary device, to lend authority to those developing traditions, and guarantee its authenticity:
+Both T'ien Tai and Chan took over this literary device, to lend authority to those developing traditions, and guarantee its authenticity:

 Another literary device for establishing those traditions was given by the Kao-seng-chuan (Biographies of Eminent Monks), compiles around 530.
-The Chán-tradition developed its own corpus in this genre, with works as Anthology of the Patriarchal Hall (952) and the Jingde Records of the Transmission of the Lamp (published 1004).
+The Chan-tradition developed its own corpus in this genre, with works as Anthology of the Patriarchal Hall (952) and the Jingde Records of the Transmission of the Lamp (published 1004).
 McRae considers Dumoulin's A History of Zen to be a modern example of this genre, disguised as scientific history.

-Chán transmission records, teng-lu, were essential in shaping the identity of Chán.
-The Records of the Transmission of the Lamp (Ching-te ch'uan-teng lu), compiled by Tao-yün and published in 1004, introduced several of the key elements of the Chán-tradition.
+Chan transmission records, teng-lu, were essential in shaping the identity of Chan.
+The Records of the Transmission of the Lamp (Ching-te ch'uan-teng lu), compiled by Tao-yün and published in 1004, introduced several of the key elements of the Chan-tradition.
 Another key text is the "Record of the Extensive Transmission [of the Lamp] compiled during the T'ien-sheng era" (T'ien-sheng kuang-teng lu), compiled by Li Tsun-hsü and published in 1036, which clearly introduced the idea of "a special transmission outside the teaching".
-Until the T'ien-sheng kuang-teng lu, Chán was viewed as a teaching in harmony with the Buddhist scriptural tradition.
-In the tenth century, during the turmoil of the Five Dynasties and Ten Kingdoms period, regionally oriented schools with differing views on the Chán-identity developed.
+Until the T'ien-sheng kuang-teng lu, Chan was viewed as a teaching in harmony with the Buddhist scriptural tradition.
+In the tenth century, during the turmoil of the Five Dynasties and Ten Kingdoms period, regionally oriented schools with differing views on the Chan-identity developed.
 One view was that of chiao-wai pieh-ch'uan, "a special transmission outside the teaching".
-The opposing view was chiao-ch'an i-chih, "the harmony between Chán and the teaching".
-The view of the harmony between Chán and the teachings was dominant in the lineage of Fa-ten Wen-i (885-958), and prevailed in the Southern Kingdoms in the tenth century.
+The opposing view was chiao-ch'an i-chih, "the harmony between Chan and the teaching".
+The view of the harmony between Chan and the teachings was dominant in the lineage of Fa-ten Wen-i (885–958), and prevailed in the Southern Kingdoms in the tenth century.

 The original preface to the Ching-te ch'uan-teng lu by Tao-yüan reflects this Fa-yen position of harmony with the teachings.
 It was replaced by an introduction by Yang I, which emphasised "a special practice outside the teaching":

 The differences go back to the interpretation of the Long Scroll of the Treatise on the Two Entrances and Four Practices, a text attributed to Bodhidharma.
 In this text, the "entrance by principle" (li-ju) is characterized in two ways:

-The first statement can be seen as a support of the harmony between the teachings and Chán.
+The first statement can be seen as a support of the harmony between the teachings and Chan.
 The second statement can be seen as a support of a "special transmission outside the teachings".